David Merkow: Coaching

 He was named assistant men's golf coach at Marquette University in August 2010.
 He joined the staff of Steve Bailey, his former assistant coach at Northwestern.

 Post-golf career

 As of 2020, Merkow was training to be an orthopedic surgeon at New York University.

+Merkow is currently an orthopedic surgeon specializing in upper extremities at Orthopaedic Associates of Wisconsin, headquartered in Pewaukee, Wisconsin.